-The Southern Highlands region of NSW is located around an hour and 45 minutes drive south-west of Sydney.
+The Southern Highlands is located around an hour and 45 minutes drive south-west of Sydney.
 It is made up of three main towns – Mittagong, Bowral and Moss Vale and lots of smaller, picturesque villages.

 On our recent trip to the Southern Highlands we arrived just a couple of days short of the start of the annual Tulip Festival.
 This festival is centered around the beautiful Corbett Gardens.
 Located just off the main street, this mass planting of tulips is just stunning and attracts visitors from far and wide.